uStepper/uStepper/README.md

 ## Change Log

+1.2.1:
+- Fixed a bug in the implementation of the standalone PID controller, primarily anti windup
+- Added example to show how limit detection can be implemented without the use of limit switches
+- Adjusted encoder.setHome() function to also reset the stepsSinceReset variable

 1.2.0:

 - Adjusted the code related to the PID closed loop position control.
 Now it actually works as intended!